In this post:

 REMEMBER: Leaders don’t need grand, sweeping changes to Show Up and make an impact.
 It’s possible to transform any workplace into a culture that brings out the absolute best in people by following these small steps.
 Master them, and you will embolden and enliven each and every person on your team.

 High-gloss, highly-marketable Twitter images showing ubiquitous nap and coffee stations and swoopy modern desks or “Great(est) Places to Work” competitions boasting free dry cleaning and Friday keg parties are good clickbait but miss the issue at hand: strong company culture.

 Healthy cultures, like fish’s water, buffet every part of every organization.
-It influences how employees act towards each other, how leaders manage, and the customer experience.
-Culture can make employees think “I love it here; I feel seen and engaged” or “I can’t stand my job; I want to look at other options!”
-The same goes for customers; customer’s experience culture as a brand and a strong or weak culture can attract maintain or discourage and reject customer buy-in.
+Culture influences how employees act towards each other, how leaders manage, and the customer experience.
+Culture can make employees think, “I love it here; I feel seen and engaged” or “I can’t stand my job; I want to look at other options!”
+The same goes for customers; customers experience the culture as a brand and a solid or weak culture can attract, maintain or discourage and reject customer buy-in.

 Case studies: the 10 Small Steps come together to create a robust culture.